mfinelli/arch-install/debian/roles/gaming/README.md

 Installs packages for gaming on linux.

+## ludusavi

+There's not currently an apt repository available, so for now we're resorting to downloading the precompiled binaries.

 ## steam

 We prefer the upstream release to what is packaged in the debian/ubuntu